Kimpulan: History

 Further study and archaeological excavation of the site by the Yogyakarta Archaeological office is in progress.
-So far, the temple clearly shows it is of Hindu Shaivite nature, and the style of carving and statues strongly suggests construction took place sometime around the 9th to 10th century, during Mataram Kingdom period.
+So far, the temple clearly shows it is of Hindu Shaivite nature, and the style of carving and statues strongly suggests construction took place sometime around the 9th to 10th century, during Mataram kingdom period.
+It has been postulated that Candi Kimpulan was a part of a network of temples in an area between Borobudur and Prambanan closely linked to wet-rice cultivation.

 During the discovery, the temple was known to the public as Candi UII (Universitas Islam Indonesia temple), because it was discovered on the UII campus grounds.
 Later, the Archaeological Office of Yogyakarta (BP3) named the temple Candi Kimpulan after Kimpulan village, the location of the site.
 However the UII Wakf Foundation Board suggested another name; Pustakasala which means "library" in Sanskrit.
 The suggested name was meant to emphasize its history of discovery, as the temple site was originally meant to be the university library.
 The name "Pustakasala" was also chosen to emphasize the educational nature of the university.
 Moreover, the Ganesha statue was discovered in the site, and in Java, Ganesha is traditionally known as the god of learning, intellect, wisdom, and knowledge.

 Architecture

 The temple is clearly a Hindu Shaivite temple.
 However the temple architecture is quite unusual for a temple dated from this time period.
 Unlike common Central Java Hindu temples, the stone main structure and towering roof are absent.
-The temple is modestly small in size and has simple decorations.
+The main temple is modestly small in size and has simple decorations.
 It only consists of several squares of walled stone base and staircases with the carving of Kala.
 The inner chambers contain statues of Ganesha, Nandi, and Lingam-Yoni.

 So far, experts suggest that the history and architecture of this temple is a modest one.
 The body, column, and roof of the temple probably were made from wood or some organic material that has decayed over time and left no traces.
 The temple was probably similar to present day Balinese temples with a tall Meru-style roof.
 Unlike the magnificent and richly decorated Prambanan temple that served as the royal national temple of the Mataram Kingdom, Kimpulan was a modest village shrine built by the common people of a village on the outskirts of the capital.